roadrunner-server/docs/plugins/locks.md

 RoadRunner provides an RPC API, which allows you to manage locks in your applications using remote procedure calls.
 The RPC API provides a set of methods that map to the available methods of the `RoadRunner\Lock\Lock` class in PHP.

 Raw RPC requests use microseconds for `Request.ttl` and `Request.wait`.
 For example, `wait: 5000000` allows an acquisition wait of five seconds.
-If `wait` is omitted or zero, the server uses a one-millisecond acquisition window, not an unlimited wait.
+An omitted or zero `wait` is not an unlimited wait.
+The memory backend then uses a one-millisecond acquisition window, and the Redis backend makes one acquisition attempt, bounded by `read_timeout`.
 PHP SDK arguments use seconds and are converted before the RPC call.

 For `Lock` and `LockRead`, require `Response.Ok == true` before accessing the resource.
 A completed RPC call with no error can still return `Ok == false`, including when the acquisition wait expires.